When the earth was young

 Today, members of our generation who are returning to dating and socialising are catered for on every conceivable level.
 From people looking for romance, lasting love and possible marriage, through to people just wanting to socialise and have fun with peers in a similar life stage.
 From sites focussed on local communities to sites with global reach – you name it, there’s a site for you.

-The good stuff about online dating for an older generation
+The good stuff about online dating for the over 50s

 In many ways, dating sites have taken over from the stomping grounds of old – the discos, school hall dances and the lecture halls and cafeterias on every campus around the world.